nicobistolfi/go-rest-api/docs/docs/deployments/serverless.md

 The following files in the `/deployments/serverless` directory are used for the serverless deployment:

 - `serverless.yml`: Main configuration file for the Serverless Framework
-- `Makefile`: Contains commands to build and deploy the application
+- `Taskfile.yml`: Contains commands to build and deploy the application
 - `main.go`: The Lambda function entry point

 ## Deployment Steps